cmjt/webpage/README.md

     - Each linked directory (as `project/` above) should contain named sub directories each with two files: `index.md` and `featured.png/jpg`.
 The `index.md` files should give a brief description of the project etc. The image `featured.png/jpg` will be displayed with this information in the relevant section on your webpage.
     - To change the ordering or menu text edit the `config/_default/menues.toml` file.
 Here again the specified `weight` dictates ordering and the `url` for each link should point to the relevant filename in `content/home`.
     - To change the icon in the tab change the icons in `static/img`.
-    - Other changes can be made to `config.toml` to change layout; see [here]((https://sourcethemes.com/academic/docs/get-started/)) for more advanced options.
+    - Other changes can be made to `config.toml` to change layout; see [here](https://sourcethemes.com/academic/docs/get-started/) for more advanced options.

  4. To deploy on GitHub I set `baseurl = "https://cmjt.github.io"` and added `publishDir = "../cmjt.github.io"` into `config.toml` (don't forget to change `cmjt` to your own GitHub handle!).
 The former is the web address the webpage will be deployed to and the latter is telling `blogdown` to write the static files to the directory `../cmjt.github.io` (i.e., at the same level as the current directory) and not the default `public/` in the root of the folder.
-Then delete the `public/` folder and re run `blogdown::serve_site()`, check that things are as you expect/want.
+Then delete the `public/` folder and re run `blogdown::build_site()`, check that things are as you expect/want.
 Now your static webpage files should have been written to `"../<yourGitHubhandle>.github.io"`.
 Moving into this directory git initialize it, git add & commit, and push to GitHub.
 Your site should now be available at `"https://<yourGitHubhandle>.github.io"`.